Best Herbs for Female Hormonal Balance: A Natural Approach to Wellness

 5. Black Cohosh

-Black cohosh is a go-to herb for menopausal symptoms like hot flashes and mood swings.
-It may mimic estrogen’s effects, supporting hormonal balance during perimenopause.
-A 2023 clinical trial reported that 60% of women using black cohosh experienced fewer hot flashes.
-It’s less effective for younger women but valuable for those over 40, per a 2024 herbalism thread.
+Black cohosh is a popular herb for menopausal symptoms, such as hot flashes and mood swings.
+It may imitate estrogen’s effects and support hormonal balance during perimenopause.
+A 2023 clinical trial found that 60% of women who took black cohosh had fewer hot flashes.
+It is less effective for younger women but beneficial for those over 40, according to a 2024 herbalism discussion.

 • Benefits: Eases hot flashes, supports menopausal mood, reduces night sweats.